eadf/esp_mqtt_ports/README.md

 * BBBBBBBBBBBBBBBB = binary of pin status, msb first

 If you want to set the first pin high (rest low) on the second mcp23017 (address 1) in the third I²C group (2) you send this message:```"210000000000000001"```

+### todo
+* tests, it seems to work. but i have not tested a full compliment of mcp23017:s.
+* input mode

 ###License
 GPL v3